Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: Conclusion

 \section{Conclusion}

-In this paper, we have studied the dynamics of a single collective excitation of $N$ two-level atoms.
+In this paper, we have studied the dynamics of a single collective excitation of $N$ two-level atoms influenced by photon-mediated coherent interactions.
 While one expects a collectively enhanced spontaneous decay if all the atoms are close together as predicted by Dicke in his seminal work \cite{Dicke1954}, we demonstrate within an analytical approach for a one-dimensional waveguide that the general long-time behavior is significantly modified due to the coherent exchange of virtual photons.
 Especially, for large numbers of particles this exchange gives rise to a characteristic algebraic behavior $\sim 1/(\kappa t)^{3/2}$.
+The slowed down decay can be explained by the additional coupling of the superradiant bright state to subradiant states with different, but slower, decay rates.
 While this result is rigorous for a chiral waveguide, we demonstrate that this behavior also emerges in a bidirectional waveguide if the atoms are randomly distributed on a length scale larger than the optical wavelength of the transition.
+This opens up the possibility to study the peculiar influence of the virtual exchange of photons in systems without requiring a strictly chiral coupling which can be implemented much more easily.
+Examples of potential applications include, but are not limited to, atoms coupled to optical nanofibers or waveguides \cite{Petersen2014, Vetsch2010,Hood2016}, quantum dots coupled to photonic crystal waveguides or nanostructures \cite{Lodahl2004, Lodahl2015}, vacancy centers in crystals \cite{Sipahigil2016}, superconducting qubits \cite{VanLoo2013, Mirhosseini2019, Kannan2020} and also molecular chains \cite{Luo2019}.
 Even though we focused our analysis on a purely one-dimensional system, we expect similar behavior to also appear in three-dimensional setups in free space where the atoms are coupled to a single focused light mode.
 Our observations are thus relevant for a broad range of systems with collective excitations as for example quantum memories.
-In particular, it is of fundamental importance for understanding Rydberg superatoms in free space which have recently attracted a lot of experimental attention \cite{Paris-Mandoki2017}, and we expect that the influence of this coherent exchange interaction is also relevant for the recent experimental observation of an oscillatory behavior of the decay rate of such Rydberg superatoms \cite{Stiesdal2020}.
+In particular, it is of fundamental importance for understanding Rydberg superatoms in free space which have recently attracted a lot of experimental attention \cite{Paris-Mandoki2017}, and we expect that the influence of this coherent exchange interaction is also relevant for the recent experimental observation of an oscillatory behavior of the decay rate of such Rydberg superatoms \cite{Bettles2018, Stiesdal2020}.